-Therefore, pursuant to Article 41(1) and (3) of the REACH Regulation, you are requested to submit the following information derived with the registered substance: Fish, early-life stage (FELS) toxicity test (test method: OECD TG 210).
+Therefore, pursuant to Article 41(1) and (3) of the REACH Regulation, you are requested to submit the following information derived with the analogue substance Sodium cumene sulphonate (EC No. 239-854-6): Fish, early-life stage (FELS) toxicity test (test method: OECD TG 210).